Chester, Pennsylvania: Colleges and universities

-Widener University is a private, coeducational university in Chester.
+Widener University is a private university in Chester.
 Its main campus sits on 108 acre.
 The university has three other campuses: two in Pennsylvania (Harrisburg and Exton) and one in Wilmington, Delaware.

 Founded as The Bullock School for Boys in 1821, the school was established in Wilmington, Delaware.
 It became The Alsop School for Boys from 1846 to 1853, and then Hyatt's Select School for Boys from 1853 to 1859.
 Military instruction was introduced in 1858, and in 1859, the school changed its name to Delaware Military Academy.
 It moved to Chester in 1862 and became Pennsylvania Military Academy.
 It was known as Pennsylvania Military College after 1892 and adopted the Widener name in 1972.

 About 3,300 undergraduates and 3,300 graduate students attend Widener in eight degree-granting schools.
 The university offers associates, bachelors, masters, and doctoral degrees in areas ranging from traditional liberal arts to professional programs.
 The Carnegie Foundation classifies Widener as a Doctoral/Research University and a Community Engagement Institution.
-Widener was ranked #181 in the National Universities category by US News & World Report for 2012.

-Crozer Theological Seminary was a multi-denominational religious institution built in 1858 by the wealthy industrialist John Price Crozer.
-Its most famous student was Martin Luther King Jr., who graduated in 1951 with a Bachelor of Divinity degree.

-In 1970, the school was moved to Rochester, New York in a merger that formed the Colgate Rochester Crozer Divinity School.
-The Old Main Building of the Crozer Theological Seminary was added to the National Register of Historic Places in 1973.
-The seminary grounds are part of the Crozer Arboretum and the Old Main building is part of the Crozer-Chester Medical Center.

 Sleeper's College was a vocational school founded in 1910 for "office and commercial training".